LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-01-07-preventing-fouc-of-the-sidebar.md

 ![FOUC](/assets/img/2022-01-07/fouc.gif){:.centered width="25%"}

-I have inlined css file for the sidebar content.
+I have inlined the CSS file for the sidebar content.
 Using `my-inline.scss` instead of `my-style.scss` helped me ease the symptom a little.
 But couldn't stop it from happening.
 For some reason, `padding-top` is applied after content is loaded so I can see that the content is loaded at the very top, and flashes back to the coded location.

 ```css
 /* file: "/_sass/my-inline.scss" */